 To illustrate the potential savings, suppose we have a borrower with $10,000 of student loan debt at 7% interest on a 10-year repayment plan.
-By utilizing some of the equity that the borrower has built up, the borrower can get a $10,000 check in a cash out refinance at 4% on a 30-year fixed rate loan.
+By utilizing some of the equity that the borrower has built up, the borrower can get a $10,000 check in a cash-out refinance at 4% on a 30-year fixed-rate loan.
 In short, our hypothetical borrower has about half the original interest rate and gets 20 extra years to repay the debt.

 In this example, our borrower would be making $116 payments on the student loan.
-If the debt was wrapped into the mortgage through a refinance, the extra $10,000 borrowed would increase the mortgage payment by just $47 per month.
+If the debt were wrapped into the mortgage through a refinance, the extra $10,000 borrowed would increase the mortgage payment by just $47 per month.
 That provides an extra $69 per month in cash flow.